 Subsidized student loans are the government’s way of encouraging students to pursue education.
 As of 2012, however, graduate student loans will no longer have their interest subsidized, which will shift responsibility for paying $18.1 billion over 10 years to students.

-The interest shift
+The interest shift of student loans

 As a part of one of the many debt deals made over the last few years, Congress negotiated a new limit on student loan debt.
 Graduate student loans will lose their subsidized status, meaning that the loans will accrue interest while the student is in school, and the student will be responsible for that interest.
 The deal does not change borrowing limits, but it does change what students are responsible for in the end.